hesham-ashraf/ParaWord/README.md

 - Assumes a Linux environment with `g++` installed.
 - Assumes the parallel implementation uses pthreads; adjust build flags if it uses another threading method.

-## Suggested next steps

-- Add a small `run_benchmarks.sh` to automate runs with different thread counts and produce a CSV for plotting.
-- Add a short `README` section showing expected CLI for each binary if the programs support `--help` or `-h`.

-## License

-This repository is provided under the MIT License — add a `LICENSE` file if desired.

-## Contact

-For questions or contributions, open an issue or contact the maintainer.